 Training, qualifications & experience

-2000 - graduated from Purton House School of Homeopathy (SoH-approved college)
+2000 graduated from Purton House School of Homeopathy (SoH-regulated college)

-2008 - graduated from University of Westminster - BSc (hons) Homeopathy
+2008 BSc (hons) Homeopathy - University of Westminster

 2000 - current - ongoing, rolling programme of Continued Professional Development (CPD):